Asphalt Cost by State 2026: HMA Price Per Ton, Driveway Cost Per Sq Ft, and Labor Rates for 50 States

 Notice all 10 are South or southern Midwest.
 Distance from Gulf Coast refineries is the dominant factor.

-10 most expensive states for asphalt in 2026
+Which states are most expensive for asphalt in 2026?

 How to use this data when budgeting